Ridley Scott’s sci-fi horror Prometheus is about aliens, androids, creation and … Christmas? Four theories explain what the heck the film is about.

-Just before the credits roll, we get our first glimpse of the xenomorph – now recognisable from Alien – as it bursts from the Engineer’s chest.
+Just before the credits roll, we get our first glimpse of the xenomorph – now recognisable as the creature from Alien – as it bursts from the Engineer’s chest.

 2. It’s about faith and creation

 Like Alien, Prometheus is about creation in the hands of male scientists and aliens.
-Prometheus puts women back into the equation, but with Shaw reduced to ‘carrying case’ for the new species.
+Prometheus puts women back into the picture, but with Shaw reduced to a ‘carrying case’ for the new species.

-And like Covenant, Prometheus dwells on questions of faith and belief.
+Like Covenant, Prometheus also dwells on questions of faith and belief.